How to Join Berlin's Sex-Positive and Kinky Scene

 How are private sex-positive parties different from Berlin clubs?

 Private parties are smaller, curated, usually invite- or application-based, and the organizer knows most people attending — which makes culture, consent standards, and vibe easier to protect.
 Clubs are public, larger, anonymous, and you meet the crowd that shows up that night.
 Both can be excellent; they serve different needs.
 Privates tend to suit people earlier in their exploration or wanting a tighter community; clubs offer scale and variety.
 Kink-Y runs private events and also partners with major Berlin clubs via the Kink-Y Pass.
+For a deep dive into two of Berlin's biggest clubs, read our KitKat vs Insomnia guide.

 Are sex-positive parties only about sex?